open-resources/dash_curriculum/_sources/part2/chapter8.md

 [![enter image description here][12]][12]

-## 8.1.7.2 Long and wide data format
+## 8.1.7.2 Adding another dimension to a dataframe of a long format

 From here we can add yet another dimension to the dataset through a new variable, `'continent'`, by mapping a dictionary to our already existing `'country'` column: